hannotify/http-how-teenagers-talk-to-their-parents/sections/4-status-codes.md

 note:
 The default response to anything I ask my daughter.
+I talked about this earlier in the talk.

-"Hi angel, can you clean up your room?
+> "Hi angel, can you clean up your room?
 It looks like a pig stye in there."
-"Well, technically pigs have pointy ears and a curly tail.
+> "Well, technically pigs have pointy ears and a curly tail.
 I have neither of those things, so no, I won't clean up my room."

-"Hi angel, please turn off the TV, you've been watching for over an hour already and we both know that 30 minutes is the limit."
+> "Hi angel, please turn off the TV, you've been watching for over an hour already and we both know that 30 minutes is the limit."
-"Well, technically I watched for 45 minutes yesterday, and you didn't complain about it then.
+> "Well, technically I watched for 45 minutes yesterday, and you didn't complain about it then.
 So no, I won't turn off the TV."

 Basically, she'll find some loophole in my question that warrants her to dismiss it in its entirety.
 It makes me think of legal TV series like “Suits” or “The Lincoln Lawyer” where a mistrial is pronounced whenever a tiny detail in the process is off.